- Kianna Leaa

 For 4 months, day and night I dedicated myself to job applications and networking with the relevant professionals in the industry.
 It felt like a daunting experience.
 For the amount of effort that I was putting in, I was barely getting any traction.
 In fact, I received so many rejection letters that by then, I memorized half of them.
 Despite this, with much dedication, focus and persistence, I sent more applications out.

 3.5 months into my search, I got a few promising leads and one of them was for a job at Gucci...

-One week before I was set to fly back to Montreal to visit my family for the first time in 10 months, I met with someone working at Gucci.
-I was introduced to her by a fellow Montrealer and contact of mine working for a French luxury brand.
+One week before I was set to fly back to Montreal to visit my family for the first time in 10 months, I met someone working at Gucci.
+I was introduced to her by a fellow Montrealer.
 Through our meeting, I was in awe of her achievements and learning about her career journey from Montreal to Milan in the luxury fashion industry.
 While we spoke she mentioned that there was an opportunity in Collection Merchandising at the Italian fashion house.
 She believed that the role would be suitable to me given the experience I accumulated over the years.
 She expressed to me that she would be happy to put in a good word for me to the hiring manager.